Robeil/employer-tracker/README.md

 You are required to submit the following:

-## The URL of the GitHub repository
+The URL of the GitHub repository

-## A video demonstrating the entirety of the app's functionality
+A video demonstrating the entirety of the app's functionality

 © 2019 Trilogy Education Services, a 2U, Inc. brand.
-All Rights Reserve
+All Rights Reserved.